Eco-Friendly Disposable Bamboo & Bagasse Products

 Pre-Wrapped Sets — Fork, knife, spoon, and napkin wrapped in paper.
 Ready to drop into takeaway bags.
 The wrapper is your branding surface.
 Most popular format for takeaway and delivery operations.

 Unwrapped Sets — Fork, knife, and spoon bundled together without individual wrapping.
 Middle ground between bulk bags and pre-wrapped sets.
-Your team assembles into bags at point of service.
+Your team assembles into bags at the point of service.

 Retail-Ready Box — Cutlery packed in branded boxes for supermarket shelves and e-commerce.
 Barcoded and labelled.
 Popular for eco-product retail and private-label distribution.